White Bread

 This is a quick overview of the recipe.
 The full list of ingredients & complete step-by-step instructions are in the recipe card below.

 1. Dissolve sugar in warm water in a large bowl, and then stir in the yeast.
-Allow the yeast to proof until it resembles a creamy foam, about 10 minutes.
+Allow the yeast to proof for 10 minutes.

-2. In a separate bowl, mix the oil and salt together and stir well to combine, then pour this into the yeast mixer.
+2. In a separate bowl, mix the oil and salt together and stir well to combine.
+Add to the proofed yeast mixture.
 Mix the flour into the wet ingredients one cup at a time and incorporate.
-If you’re using a stand mixer, use the low setting for 2-3 minutes—you might have to take breaks to push the dough off of the dough hook, as it tends to climb.

-3. Once well incorporated, place the dough into a large, well-oiled bowl and roll it around to cover it well in oil then cover the bowl with a clean, damp cloth and allow the dough to rise in a warm area until doubled in size, about 1 hour.
+3. Place the dough in a large, well-oiled bowl and roll it around to coat it in oil.
+Cover the bowl with a clean, damp cloth and allow the dough to rise in a warm area until doubled in size, about 1 hour.

-5. Allow the dough to rise in the loaf pans in a warm area covered by a damp towel until it has risen above the edge of the pans by one inch, about 30-40 minutes.
-While your dough is rising, preheat your oven to 350°F.
+6. Allow the dough to rise in a warm area covered by a damp towel for about 30-40 minutes.

 A loaf of homemade bread with a golden-brown crust sits on parchment paper; one slice is cut and lying nearby.
 White subway tiles are in the background.

-Karlynn’s Tips and Tricks for the Perfect White Bread
+Karlynn’s Tips and Tricks for Making White Bread

 A loaf of bread with two slices cut, resting on parchment paper atop a cooling rack.
 A knife is nearby, and a small bowl of dark jam and a striped cloth are visible on the side.